Panasonic GX9 Review

-Although the 20.3-megapixel Digital Live MOS image sensor used in the GX9 looks much the same as that used in the earlier GX8, Panasonic nevertheless tells us to expect improved image quality.
-It's likely this has been accomplished thanks to newer algorithms in the current-generation Venus engine used by the GX9, coupled with the fact that Panasonic has decided to remove the resolution-sapping optical low-pass filter from atop the image sensor.
-Removal of the OLPF in particular should allow better microcontrast and capture of finer details, albeit with an increased risk of false color or other moire-induced artifacts.
+Although the 20.3-megapixel Digital Live MOS image sensor used in the GX9 looks much the same as that used in the earlier GX8, image quality is improved.
+This has been accomplished thanks to newer algorithms in the current-generation Venus engine used by the GX9, coupled with the fact that Panasonic has decided to remove the resolution-sapping optical low-pass filter from atop the image sensor.
+Removal of the OLPF in particular allows better microcontrast and capture of finer details, albeit with an increased risk of false color or other moiré-induced artifacts.

 Little change on the sensitivity or performance fronts

-Given that the sensor itself looks to be unchanged, it's perhaps not surprising to see that the sensitivity range and burst capture performance also look to be little-changed.
+Given that the sensor itself looks to be unchanged, it's perhaps not surprising to see that the sensitivity range and burst capture performance is also similar.
 Panasonic rates the GX9 as capable of shooting with single autofocus at rates of up to nine frames per second using either the mechanical or electronic shutter.
 By way of contrast, the GX8 was said to be one frame per second slower with the mechanical shutter, but one frame per second faster with the electronic shutter.

 A more sophisticated stabilization system

-The GX9's five-axis image stabilization system is an upgrade over the previous four-axis system.
-To our recollection, Panasonic didn't provide a rating for the corrective strength of the previous system, but the newer one is rated at a four-stop corrective strength when shooting at a 120mm-equivalent focal length with the H-FS12060 kit lens.
-And by functioning in parallel with the optical image stabilizer in some lenses, the GX9 can provide even more effective Dual I.S. stabilization.
-(Although not the most sophisticated Dual I.S. type.)
+The GX9's five-axis image stabilization system is an upgrade over the previous four-axis system, and by functioning in parallel with the optical image stabilizer in some lenses, the GX9 can provide even more effective Dual I.S. stabilization.
+(Although not the more sophisticated Dual I.S.
+2 type.)
+To our recollection, Panasonic didn't provide a rating for the corrective strength of the GX8's Dual I.S. system, but the GX9's newer one is rated at four stops of correction when shooting at a 120mm-equivalent focal length with the 12-60mm kit lens.